Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 As of January 2023 - the date of writing this article -, the paywall for OpenAI had a call limitation of 20 calls per minute or 150,000 tokens per minute.
 For those of you who don’t know what a token is, it is defined as a relevant word that needs to be analysed by the engine.

 Keep in mind that additional charges may be made if exceeding these limits.
-Make sure you read the relevant articles published on their [website](https://help.openai.com/en/articles/5955598-is-api-usage-subject-to-any-rate-limits).
+Make sure you read the relevant articles published on their {{< external-link link="https://help.openai.com/en/articles/5955598-is-api-usage-subject-to-any-rate-limits" >}}website{{< /external-link >}}
+.

 The free tier may be slower than the paid one, and can also offer lower quality of service.
 It is important to carefully consider the trade-offs between the free and paid options and choose the one that best fits your needs.

 Now, let’s get back to our Reprashing App and dive into the detailed step-by-step tutorial!
-You can find the complete project on [Github](https://github.com/Genez-io/genezio-examples/tree/master/javascript/chatgpt-project)
+You can find the complete project on {{< external-link link="https://github.com/Genez-io/genezio-examples/tree/master/javascript/chatgpt-project" >}}Github{{< /external-link >}}

-Let me know if you need help by contacting me on [Discord](https://discord.gg/XmpKD9ytxS) or write me an email at contact@genez.io.
+Let me know if you need help by contacting me on {{< external-link link="https://discord.gg/XmpKD9ytxS" >}}Discord{{< /external-link >}}
+ or write me an email at contact@genez.io.